About your booking

 When will we receive our programme and room allocations?

 We aim to send out your room plan and activity programme four weeks prior to your trip.
 To ensure we meet this deadline, we ask you to provide gender splits eight weeks prior to the trip.
-Details of the information required will be in your twelve week email and can be provided to us via trip planner.
+Details of the information required will be in your twelve week email and can be provided to us via your centre contact.

 Can we change our programme?